Sehyn/Wuwa_fpsunlocker/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the LICENSE file for more details.

 ## Acknowledgements

 Special thanks to the Wuthering Waves community for their support and feedback.

----

-Enjoy your unlocked FPS in Wuthering Waves!
+Enjoy customizing your Wuthering Waves experience with the Wuthering Waves Editor!